US Open: Coco Gauff joins Naomi Osaka, Iga Swiatek and defending champion Jannik Sinner in next round

 A nervous Gauff made consecutive double faults when serving at 5-4 in the decider before regaining composure to wrap up the victory and book a second-round encounter with Paris Olympics silver medallist Donna Vekic.

-Naomi Osaka turned heads with a sparkling display against Belgium's Greet Minnen 6-3 6-4 to storm into the second round at Flushing Meadows.
+Naomi Osaka turned heads with a sparkling display against Belgium's Greet Minnen, winning 6-3 6-4 to storm into the second round at Flushing Meadows.

 The two-time champion entered the court with sparkly red roses in her ponytail above her red outfit and even a matching Labubu that she named 'Billie Jean Bling'.